bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ---
 ![pic7](LinkToNewTest.png)
 - [Link](https://github.com/bhakin/markdown-parser/commit/f7cc60a3337ccd24fd61927b713289fc7087936e) to the pictiure above.
-- This is the link that shows that commit message I made on my cs15l account.
+- This is the link that shows the commit message I made on my cs15l account.
 **______________________________________________________________________________________________________________**
 > **Group Choice 3: Copy whole directories with scp -r**